goschtl/zope/bluebream/website/docs/v1.0/faq.rst

 and clear doctests.
 It takes not too much time to get up and running with them.
 However the packages do not include an example of how to configure your new useful code into your project.
-It is clear from the doctests (and from your own doctests writen while making and testing your own code) **what** needs to be configured.
+It is clear from the doctests (and from your own doctests written while making and testing your own code) **what** needs to be configured.
 But if you are like me and it all isn't yet quite second-nature, it isn't clear **how** it can be configured.
 So, for z3c.traverser::